 Tuning

 Regular tuning is the most important aspect of looking after your piano.
-As well as keeping it sounding its best, every tuning also provides an excellent opportunity to assess a piano’s general condition and to identify potential problems before they start causing any trouble.
+As well as keeping it sounding its best, every tuning also provides an excellent opportunity to assess a piano’s general condition and to identify other work which may be beneficial.

 • The current pitch of your piano will be measured.
-Pianos within 1.5Hz of Standard Pitch (A440Hz) will be tuned in one pass, at a cost of £70.
-Pianos which are 1.5 to 10Hz away from Standard Pitch will require a pitch correction prior to fine tuning, bringing the cost to £90.
+Pianos within 6 cents (6¢)* of Standard Pitch (A440Hz) will be tuned in one pass at a cost of £75.
+Pianos between 6¢ to 40¢ from Standard Pitch will require a single pitch correction prior to fine tuning, bringing the cost to £100.

-• During your tuning, any minor mechanical issues will also be fixed.
-Such fixes typically include: lubricating one or two sticking notes; regluing a few keytops; or sorting out a squeaking or unresponsive pedal.
+• Minor mechanical issues will also be fixed during tuning.
+Such fixes commonly include lubricating one or two sticking notes, regluing a few keytops, or sorting out a squeaking or unresponsive pedal.

 • The humidity of the room will be measured and logged in your service record.
 This is done to understand how environmental factors may be affecting your piano over time.